LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### unreadMessagesDividerEnabled
 Toggle the mode of the Unread Messages divider.
-If **unreadMessagesDividerEnabled**  is disable, the "scroll to bottom" button will scroll to bottom of the conversation but the count indicator and message preview  will not be displayed".
+If **unreadMessagesDividerEnabled**  is disabled, the "scroll to bottom" button will scroll to bottom of the conversation but the count indicator and message preview  will not be displayed".

 Note: Regardless of **unreadMessagesDividerEnabled** value, the conversation screen will always scrolls to the last position where the user left off.